Warsaw Autumn (International Festival of Contemporary Music)

 Various venues, including the Warsaw Uprising Museum.

-This two-week festival of orchestral and chamber music, now in its eighth year, focuses not just on the great Polish composer Fryderyk Chopin but usually on the works of one or two other European composers as well such as Bach, Schumann and/or Debussy.
+This two-week festival of orchestral and chamber music focuses not just on the great Polish composer Fryderyk Chopin but usually on the works of one or two other European composers as well such as Bach, Schumann and/or Debussy.
 It is organised by the Fryderyk Chopin National Institute (Narodowy Instytut Fryderyka Chopina) and held at various venues throughout the city, including the Chopin Museum.